-Cedric K. Ferguson Medal
+Cedric K. Ferguson Award

 About Cedric Keith Ferguson

 He was project leader of drilling and well completions for California Research Corporation at the time of his death.
 His activities in civic and professional groups included secretary of the Pacific Petroleum Chapter of the Petroleum Branch of AIME, and chairperson of the Junior Group of the chapter.
-He was a member of Toastmasters Club and was president of the Young Republican Club of Orange County, CA.
+He was a member of Toastmasters Club and was president of the Young Republican Club of Orange County, CA.View past recipients.

 - For a paper to be considered, at least one author must be age 35 or under on the date on which the revised manuscript is approved and must be a member in good standing of SPE both at the time the revised manuscript is approved and at the time the Medal is presented.